Want to support CHYOA?

 Nessie Territorial Map

-Despite being associated with the Loch, Nessies can actually be found throughout the North Sea.
-So if you're someone who happens to live in any of these countries, the chances are pretty high that there's a Nessiteras rhombopteryx chillin' on your beach right now, either sleeping, sunbathing, or eating a washed-up whale carcass.
+Despite being associated with the Loch, Nessies can actually be found throughout the North and Mediterranean Sea (some even reaching as far as Newfoundland and Cape Cod).
+So if you're someone who happens to live in any of these countries, the chances are pretty high that there's a Nessisjødragenasaurus (or a large group of them) chillin' on your beach right now, either sleeping, relaxing, mating or eating.

 Please log in to view the image